Amarthgul/VisualizingLUT/README.md

 * HistoDisplay

-  Containing both the histogram and box graph
+  Containing both the histogram and box graph.

+  When `All` is selected, all 4 channels will be sidplayed.

+  When a single channel is selected, the channel shall be isolated, with a box plot on top, showing the median and deviance.

 * ColorCube

-  Display RGB and HSV color cube
+  Display RGB and HSV color cube.
+Currently they can be rotated around but cannot be updated.

 * Lumetri

   RadViz graph based on the RGB value of the pixels.

+  This shows which hue the pixel is closer to.

 * ~~boxplotDisplay~~